pgte/simple-redis-safe-work-queue/README.md

 * client: a redis client instance (optional, if you want to create / reuse your own client)
 * maxConcurrency: the maximum pending work units. defaults to 10.
 * popTimeout: the worker pop timeout, after which it retries, in seconds.
 Defaults to 3 seconds.
+* runTimeoutWatchdog: run a timeout watchdog, defaults to `true`
+* runStalledWatchdog: run a stalled watchdog, defaults to `true`

 ## Worker Events: